rust-lang/book/second-edition/src/ch11-02-running-tests.md

 Sometimes, running a full test suite can take a long time.
 If you're working on code in a particular area, you might want to run only the tests pertaining to that code.
-You can choose which tests to run by passing `cargo test` the name or names of the test/s you want to run as an argument.
+You can choose which tests to run by passing `cargo test` the name or names of the test(s) you want to run as an argument.

 To demonstrate how to run a subset of tests, we'll create three tests for our `add_two` function as shown in Listing 11-11 and choose which ones to run: